 12 iconic Vancouver hikes we can’t wait to do this spring

 Get outside!
-Spring has almost sprung in Vancouver, and the longer days and warmer weather ahead make us want to hit the trails.
+Spring is sprung, which makes the longer days and warmer weather the perfect excuse to hit the trails.

 Before hiking, be prepared.
 Check the conditions before you go to have a safe and fun experience.